The Rule of Silenceô

 We may talk freely to other people, like guests, neighbors, postal carriers, delivery drivers.
-That is to say, even when the Rule is active, our lives continue, and so we must adapt, wisely.

-We may ask each other questions or make comments that are routine, short to express, and short to answer (by “short” is meant no more than, say, ten words).
+We may ask each other questions or make comments that are routine, short to express, and short to answer (by short is meant no more than, say, ten words).
 Like: Have you seen the cat?
 I am taking a walk.
 I am driving into town.
 I am cooking beef bourguignon, want some?

 Any question, response, statement, or comment longer than, say, ten words must be written, not spoken.
 Obviously, nothing on this page applies to emergency or extraordinary circumstances, like “Help!”